Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

 ### Conclusion
 As things stand, the Teuken models cannot be considered fully open-source.
 This is reflected in [our rankings](https://osai-index.eu/model/Teuken), where they are positioned near the middle of the pack.
 The model in particular lacks reproducibility, which is a key element of proper open-source.
 As the authors rightly claim: ["it is crucial that the technology and expertise to build these models is democratized to enable different communities and organizations to employ these models for their use cases"](https://arxiv.org/pdf/2410.03730).

-OpenGPT-X has been marketed as a European model [comparable with even DeepSeek](https://www.wiwo.de/unternehmen/mittelstand/gipfeltreffen-der-weltmarktfuehrer-wir-muessen-uns-beim-thema-ki-keine-sorgen-machen/30201276.html).
-Based on our investigation of openness features, we can conclude that Teuken is at least in one regard very comparable to DeepSeek.
+OpenGPT-X has been marketed as a European model [comparable with even DeepSeek](https://www.wiwo.de/unternehmen/mittelstand/gipfeltreffen-der-weltmarktfuehrer-wir-muessen-uns-beim-thema-ki-keine-sorgen-machen/30201276.html), which is highly misleading for public perception.
+Based on our investigation of openness features, we can conclude that Teuken, while clearly behind LLMs in the same size class like Qwen 2.5 or Llama 3.1 and far behind the larger DeepSeek models, is at least in one regard very comparable to DeepSeek.

 ::the-index
 ---